kaiyao/battleships-dapp/README.md

 The game itself currently stores each shot to the blockchain.
 While this is quite inefficient, I do not know how to not require doing so, and yet ensure players don't cheat and say that they did not call a shot they actually did.

+## Try it out
+You can access the UI for the game here: http://kaiyao-battleship-dapp.s3-website-us-east-1.amazonaws.com

+Note that currently, the "request to end game" button in the UI does not cause any visible output if the conditions to end the game are not met.

+The Lobby contract can be found on the Rinkeby testnet at:
+0x9a43a6319c3208b9f0a7463bce668599c904c4b8

+The Battleship contract is deployed when a new game is created.
+You can see the list of games in the UI (the ID is the contract address).

 ## Getting Started
 To run it, please do the following:
 - Ensure you have truffle and ganache-cli installed (as well as all related dependencies like node, npm, etc.).